FindoraNetwork/platform/components/txn_builder_cli/README.md

 * Examples below are assuming the current directory is `platform/target/debug`.
 If not, change `./txn_builder_cli` to the path to `./txn_builder_cli`.

 ## Create a user
-In the initial data, there are three users (issuer Izzie, lender Lenny and borrower Ben).
+In the initial data, there are four users (one issuer Izzie, two lenders Lenny and Luna, and one borrower Ben).
 More users can be created.

 ### Create an issuer
 ```